RoaringBitmap/CRoaring/README.md

-If wish to build an x64 version while disabling AVX2 and BMI2 support at the expense of performance, you can do the following :
+If you wish to build an x64 version while disabling AVX2 and BMI2 support at the expense of performance, you can do the following :

 ```
 mkdir -p buildnoavx